2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

-Our crawlers analyzed 30M domains to reveal 2026's marketing automation landscape.
-HighLevel's explosive growth, Klaviyo's e-commerce dominance & the agentic AI shift.
+Our crawlers analyzed 50M domains to reveal 2026's marketing automation landscape.
+17 platforms profiled: HighLevel's explosive growth, Klaviyo's e-commerce dominance, Constant Contact's dramatic decline & the agentic AI shift.

 Every month, our crawlers at TechnologyChecker.io scan over 50 million domains, detecting technology signatures across HTTP headers, JavaScript libraries, DNS records, and HTML patterns.
 This report distills what we've learned from tracking marketing automation adoption across 30 million active domains—combining our proprietary detection data with industry research to reveal not just who's winning the platform wars, but why the entire landscape is undergoing a fundamental transformation.